Quantum error mitigation for rotation symmetric bosonic codes with symmetry expansion: introduction

 Meanwhile, low-overhead error suppression methods, so-called quantum error mitigation (QEM) techniques, have been intensively studied for leveraging noisy NISQ hardware for useful tasks~\cite{endo2021hybrid,cai2022quantum,qin2022overview,russo2022testing}.
 There exist diverse QEM methods such as extrapolation~\cite{li2017efficient,temme2017error,Su2021errormitigationnear}, probabilistic error cancellation~\cite{temme2017error,endo2018practical,sun2021mitigating}, virtual distillation~\cite{koczor2021exponential,huggins2021virtual,huo2022dual}, and quantum subspace expansion~\cite{mcclean2017hybrid,yoshioka2022generalized}.
 When syndrome measurements, decoding, and adaptive feedback controls are not available, one of QEM methods called symmetry expansion (SE) works as an alternative to error detection/correction techniques by virtually projecting the noisy state onto the symmetric subspace with a random sampling of symmetry operators intrinsic to the system and post-processing of measurement outcomes~\cite{mcclean2020decoding,cai2021quantum}.

 In this paper, we show how to apply SE for RSBCs.
-Although the conventional SE is applied just before the measurement for mitigating errors during computation, we also make SE applicable to the mitigation of state preparation noise with a constant depth by using a single ancilla qubit and dispersive interactions between the ancilla qubit and the resonator.
-The key point of our method is to exploit the recently proposed generalized quantum process used in the perturbative quantum simulation method, where we virtually add interactions to the system Hamiltonian for expanding the simulatable scale of quantum systems~\cite{sun2022perturbative}.
+Although the conventional SE is applied just before the measurement for mitigating errors during computation, we also make SE applicable to the mitigation of state preparation noise with a constant depth by using a single ancilla qubit and controlled operations between the ancilla qubit and the resonator.
+The key point of our method is to exploit the recently proposed generalized quantum process used in the perturbative quantum simulation method, where we virtually add interactions to the system Hamiltonian~\cite{sun2022perturbative}.
 The schematic figures illustrating our proposal are displayed in Fig. \ref{Fig:largefig1}.
 By using the same procedure, we can also virtually simulate RSBCs from easy-to-prepare states such as coherent states.
 We also showed that SE immediately before the measurement is useful when the information on symmetries is not available in the measurement.

-We verify with numerical and analytical arguments that our method can dramatically improve the computation accuracy by virtually projecting the noisy state onto the symmetric space via SE.
+We consider two types of stabilization: photon-number stabilization and phase stabilization.
+Photon-number-changing errors can be suppressed using rotation symmetries, while phase errors can be mitigated through photon-number translation symmetries.
+We demonstrate that stabilization via rotation symmetries can be achieved using our SE technique, effectively suppressing the impact of photon loss.
+For phase errors, although leveraging photon-number translation symmetries presents experimental challenges, the recently proposed projective squeezing method, which is a generalization of SE for translation symmetries, enables stretching the quantum state in the phase direction, thereby suppressing phase errors.
+We confirm numerically and analytically that our method significantly enhances computational accuracy.